force11/pircwg/framing.md

 :::{card} 📗 Definitions
 :url: definitions.md
-Terms and definitions, in this context, including our definition of preservation and interactive research content.
+Terms and definitions, including our definition of preservation and interactive research content.
 :::

 ## Working Group Contribution